It is currently an excellent time to consider a career in dermatology.

 This is a far-ranging specialty, covering skin diseases, cancer and surgery in children and adults.

-There are excellent career opportunities to sub-specialise, and currently a shortfall of nearly 100 consultant vacancies.
+There are excellent career opportunities to sub-specialise and currently many consultant vacancies in the UK.

 Dermatology - trainee characteristics